9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 ```
 As computers, we read carefully.
 We pay attention to every detail.
 Every line of code.
 ```
-3) Develop ideas about the coding elements in warm-up:
+3) Have students try to interpret the coding elements in the warm-up:
 ```
 What do you think these elements do?
 ```